1and1internet/php-build-environment/readme.md

 # PHP Build Environment Base

 This image contains a light image based on ubuntu 22.04 LTS.
-It also has the [Ondřej Surý](https://launchpad.net/~ondrej/+archive/ubuntu/php) PPA added to allow installation of the latest versions of PHP 7.x
+It also has the [Ondřej Surý](https://launchpad.net/~ondrej/+archive/ubuntu/php) PPA added to allow installation of the latest versions of PHP 7.3+ (through to 8.3).

+**Versions <=7.2 are no longer supported as of 15/11/2024.**

 It also includes common tools used to build and run PHP applications: